Parent–Child Connection

 • responsibility for a parent’s well-being

-The child may then lose connection with their own needs, identity, or emotional boundaries.
+Over time, children may lose connection with their own needs, identity, emotional safety, or sense of self.

 As adults, this may later appear as: